PeddinaSupraja/AI-HEALTHCARE-ASSISTANT-CHATBOT-/README.md

-First you want execute this code you first libraries and then you executed this code
+First you want execute this code first you import libraries and then you executed this code